IkarosKappler/ikrs.http/README.md

 A free tiny java written http server.

-Current Yucca version:      1.0.0.alpha
+Current Yucca version:      1.0.1.beta
-Current ikrs.httpd version: 1.0.13.alpha
+Current ikrs.httpd version: 1.0.14.beta

 Note: I started to write this piece of software in April 2012.
-      I'm still working on this project and I'm doing this just for fun but with passion.
+      I'm still working on this project and as I'm doing this just for fun I do it with passion.